CloudMLDevOps/cloudmldevops.github.io/docs/terraform-questions-answers.md

 <details>
-<summary markdown="span">What are the advantages in using Terraform or IaC in general?</summary><br>
+<summary markdown="span">What are the advantages in using Terraform or IaC in general?</summary>

 - Full automation: In the past, resource creation, modification and removal were handled manually or by using a set of tooling.
-With Terraform or other IaC technologies, you manage the full lifecycle in an automated fashion.<br>
+With Terraform or other IaC technologies, you manage the full lifecycle in an automated fashion.
 - Modular and Reusable: Code that you write for certain purposes can be used and assembled in different ways.
-You can write code to create resources on a public cloud and it can be shared with other teams who can also use it in their account on the same (or different) cloud><br>
+You can write code to create resources on a public cloud and it can be shared with other teams who can also use it in their account on the same (or different) cloud>
 - Improved testing: Concepts like CI can be easily applied on IaC based projects and code snippets.
 This allow you to test and verify operations beforehand
 -